Investment Banking vs Hedge Fund

 When an investment banking associate starts out he earns big bucks, because his job is to raise capital!
 So when he is able to bridge the gap between businesses and capital, he wins and earns big money.

 But hedge fund is not really that simple math.
 Hedge fund managers don’t get a lot of money just after joining.
 They get less in the beginning, much less than investment bankers in the beginning.
-Because, success in hedge fund is all about meritocracy!
+Because success in hedge funds is all about meritocracy!
 If you want to be successful in hedge funds, you need to know that it’s all about investment performance.
 All you need to do is to create alpha in managing money.
 If you underperform, you will be out of business.
 If you outperform, you are in and will be able to earn great money in the long run.